 Author selling Books on Rosicrucianism and Books on Secret Traditions

-Chief of these was the medieval Office of the Holy Spirit, which by his time had become truncated into a "Little Office" contained in a rare Book of Hours.
+Chief of these was the Office of the Holy Spirit, which by Pasqually's time had become truncated into a short Book of Hours.
+This book includes a full medieval manuscript of a rare thirteenth century Office of the Holy Spirit, as well as the shorter Hours printed in 1725.
+Both are transcribed and translated.

 Author selling Books on Rosicrucianism and Books on Secret Traditions

 “Modern scholars, notably M.R.
 Osborne, Dominique Clairembault, Michelle Nahon, Roger Dachez and Serge Caillet, have added to our understanding of the work of the practising Coën by uncovering aspects of the tradition unavailable to Ambelain."
+Dr. Matt Fletcher, Sovereign Grand Master of the Allied Masonic Degrees of Canada